 Stabilizing and Boosting Struggling State and Local Economies

 When an area has an increasing population of well-educated workers, there tends to be a more pronounced local resilience to both economic and social declines.

 In fact, highly-educated workers with entrepreneurial minds tend to go the extra mile to develop new and successful economic trends within their communities.

 States and their communities also become safer when there is more emphasis placed on education.
 As Lochner and Moretti demonstrate, high school graduation and college education stave off crime.
 Thereby reducing social expenses on incarceration and law enforcement.

 As many of you are well aware, college is expensive, and it doesn’t always provide students with all of the resources they need.

-One of the ways that individuals can access resources to help them with their education and to become more productive workers is through websites like coursera, simplilearn,khan academy and Course Hero, which are learning platforms that students can use to access tutors, look up study resources, and share their own study resources with other students.
+One of the ways that individuals can access resources to help them with their education and to become more productive workers is through websites like coursera, simplilearn,khan academy and Course Hero.
+These are learning platforms that students can use to access tutors, look up study resources, and share their own study resources with other students.

-The company is transparent about their objectives and achievements and offers up a great work environment for educators.
+The company is transparent about its objectives and achievements and offers up a great work environment for educators.